IMPALA Trial: Light Therapy for Mesothelioma

 Immunogenic cell death: PDT kills cancer cells in a way that may stimulate immune responses.
 The dying cells release damage-associated molecular patterns (DAMPs) and tumor antigens that can activate T cells.

-Immune checkpoint synergy: Checkpoint inhibitors like nivolumab work by releasing the brakes on immune responses.
+Immune checkpoint amplification: Checkpoint inhibitors like nivolumab work by releasing the brakes on immune responses.
 If PDT provides a stronger antigenic stimulus, the combination may produce more robust anti-tumor immunity.

 Prior PDT experience: Earlier trials of PDT alone for mesothelioma showed that some patients achieved extended survival, suggesting the approach has activity against this cancer.

-Limited surgical options: Many mesothelioma patients are not candidates for surgery.
+Limited surgical options: Many people with mesothelioma are not candidates for surgery.
 PDT offers a minimally invasive way to reduce tumor burden in the pleural space.

 History of PDT for Mesothelioma